 Shell Mold Casting Advantages, Disadvantages & Process

-Shell mold casting, also known as shell molding, is a type of metal casting process that is similar to sand casting.
-It can be defined as a casting method to cover the molding sand mixed with resin on the metal template with the mold and preheated, heat to melt the resin, form a thin shell, and take it off from the template after baking and hardening to be used as the casting mold, or a casting method of forming a thin shell mold with silica sand or zirconium sand and resin mixture or resin replica sand, forming a thin shell of a certain thickness on the 180 280 template, and then heating to solidify the thin shell, so as to reach the required temperature and stiffness.
+Shell mold casting, also known as shell molding, is a type of metal casting process similar to sand casting.
+It involves covering molding sand mixed with resin over a preheated metal template, allowing the heat to melt the resin and form a thin shell.
+After baking and hardening, the shell can be removed from the template to serve as a casting mold.
+This method can also produce a thin shell mold using a silica sand or zirconium sand and resin mixture, solidifying it for the required temperature and stiffness.

 Advantages of Shell Mold Casting